Rhode Island Veterinary Technician Association

 RIVTA wants to update RI Veterinary Practice Act!

 RIVTA is working in partnership with the RI Veterinary Medical Association (RIVMA) to assess the wants of the Veterinary Community in RI in regards to the credentialing of veterinary technicians.
-Both organizations have agreed to start with a poll that will be published via the RIVMA and RIVTA newsletters in the coming months, so keep an eye out to have your opinion heard!
+Both organizations have come together to form the RIVMA/RIVTA Committee on Veterinary Technician Advancement and Utilization.
+The Committee formulated and distributed a survey to RIVMA and RIVTA members in September of 2023, and will meet soon to discuss the results and next steps.

-Until then, check out A History of Licensure, written by Nicholas Raimondi, CVT, to better understand why establishing better guidelines will help our patients and profession.
+Keep an eye on the RIVTA Newsletter for updates.
+Until then, check out A History of Licensure, written by Nicholas Raimondi, CVT, to better understand why establishing better guidelines will help our patients and profession, learn more about title protection on the Vet Tech Colleges Blog.

 Read A History of Licensure